 The Department of Global Studies and Modern Languages is an interdisciplinary department that brings together experts on world affairs, global culture, language, international economics and more.
 Students majoring in Global Studies — the undergraduate major within the department — can choose from a broad range of classes to develop knowledge of global affairs, modern languages, business and international culture.
 Students are trained to think internationally, to look with a critical eye at where the United States and other countries fit within the global system, and to consider careers in business, economic development, global culture, the non-profit sector, government and international organizations.

-Global Studies is also home to three undergraduate minors with global scope — Africana Studies, Judaic Studies and Women's Studies — as well as minors in a range of modern languages.
+Global Studies is also home to four undergraduate minors with global scope — Africana Studies, Judaic Studies, Global Studies and Women's and Gender Studies — as well as minors in a range of modern languages.

 Global Studies works closely with Drexel's Steinbright Career Development Center to place students in international co-ops, where they gain six-month periods of hands-on, full-time work experience while also improving their language skills.
 Students also find exciting co-ops domestically, both at businesses and in nonprofit organizations in the arts, public affairs, economics and education, among other fields.